eheinzen/elo/cran-comments.md

+## Submission for elo 2.1.1

+2.1.0 had a date field that was one year off (2019 instead of 2020).
+For some reason this was not caught when running R CMD check.

 ## Submission for elo 2.1.0

 This is a new version of the package.
 This version includes two major new functions,